CorentinTh/quadtree-js/README.md

 const boundingArea = new Box(0, 0, 1000, 1000);

 const config = {
-    capacity: 10,           // Specify the maximum amount of point per node (default: 4) removeEmptyNodes : true // Specify if the quadtree has to remove subnodes if they are empty (default: false).
+    capacity: 10,            // Specify the maximum amount of point per node (default: 4) removeEmptyNodes : true, // Specify if the quadtree has to remove subnodes if they are empty (default: false). maximumDepth : 5         // Specify the maximum depth of the quadtree. -1 for no limit (default: -1).
 };

 // An array of point to insert directly (same as quadtree.insert(points) )